Vocational education and training in schools (VETiS)

 You can undertake VET at school:

 - as part of your school studies - delivered and resourced by a school registered training organisation

 - by enrolling in a qualification with an external

-registered training organisation - funded either by the Department of Education and Training's VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification.
+registered training organisation - funded either by the Department of Employment, Small Business and Training's VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification.